create3000/x_ite/docs/_posts/components/NURBS/NurbsCurve2D.md

 ### MFVec2d [in, out] **controlPoint** [ ] <small>(-∞,∞)</small>

-ControlPoint defines a set of control points of dimension uDimension by vDimension, and defines a mesh where the points do not have uniform spacing.
+*controlPoint* defines a set of control points of dimension uDimension by vDimension, and defines a mesh where the points do not have uniform spacing.

 ## Description